Farrukhy/Kaggle-Disease_prediction_project/README.md

 Validation:

 Split data into training, validation, and testing sets.
-Model evaluation using accuracy score to assess the performance of different classifiers.
+Model evaluation using accuracy score to assess the performance of different classifiers